MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/migrate-to-sharepoint-online/how-to-use-the-sharepoint-migration-tool.md

 # How to use the SharePoint Migration Tool

-The SharePoint Migration Tool is a tool that migrates your files from SharePoint on-premises document libraries or regular file shares and easily moves them to your SharePoint Online tenant.
+The SharePoint Migration Tool (SPMT) is a tool that migrates your files from SharePoint on-premises document libraries or regular file shares and easily moves them to your SharePoint Online tenant.
 It is available to all Office 365 users.

+> [**Note**]
+> A portion of this article discusses features currently in beta release of the Microsoft product, SharePoint Migration Tool.
+Beta features are noted.
+The information in this article is provided as-is and is subject to change without notice.

 > [!NOTE]
 > Currently the **SharePoint Migration Tool** is not available for users of Office 365 operated by 21Vianet in China.

 ## Before you begin

-When you first launch the SharePoint Migration Tool, you will be prompted for your Office 365 username and password.
+When you first launch the SharePoint Migration Tool (SPMT), you will be prompted for your Office 365 username and password.
 The Office 365 credentials you provide will be where the files will be migrated.

 ### Recommended requirements for best performance